 The Council continues to develop and promote the Council's Empty Homes Service by delivering advice and information to empty homes owners.
-A dedicated Empty Homes Officer has been in post since January 2018 and an Enforced Sale Policy agreed by Executive in September.

-The annual mandatory Disabled Facilities Grant Programme has been completed.
-The revised Regulatory Reform Order Strategy to improve expenditure compatible with the discretionary grant is in place.
+The annual mandatory Disabled Facilities Grant Programme in respect of applications received has been completed.
+The revised Regulatory Reform Order Strategy is in place to improve expenditure compatible with the discretionary grant.